dustinpfister/blog_posts/_posts/js-javascript-example-canvas-module.md

 In this section I will be going over the source code of the canvas module itself before moving on to some additional code examples that make use of the module.
 Like many of my vanilla javaScript projects I went with a [module design](/2019/03/12/js-javascript-module/) that packs all of the code in a single [IIFE](/2020/02/04/js-iife/), this might not always be the best option in all situations but for now it is still how I make my modules.

 The canvas module is designed in a way in which I have a single private object called FEATURES inside the body of the IIFE.
 This FEATURES object contains a number of built in features for creating an array of points, and drawing to a canvas layer in a stack of layers created with the main create layer stack method of this module.
 Also as mentioned with the create canvas layers method there are a number of public methods, for creating an array of points, and loading additional features.
 So on top of the built in features there is also a load method of the canvas module that can be used to add on top of the built in features.

+### 1.1 - The beginning of the module, and built in draw methods

+At the top of the module I create the FEATURES object as just a single object with the object literal syntax.
+I when then be appending additional objects to the FEATURES object in the module itself for draw methods and, and methods for creating a collection of points.

 ```js
 (function (api) {